 Here’s your chance to experience a real cider mill!
 Uncle Frank’s Apple Town is just 3 miles north of Alanson.
 This year will be open starting September 10th through October 30th – Thursday through Sunday.
 Watch as they make donuts and cider on-site!
 At Uncle Frank’s you can pick the pumpkin yourself from their pumpkin patch.
-Additionally, you can anticipate hayrides, drinking fresh pressed cider (or purchase it to take home), and trying out their corn maze for just $5.
+Additionally, you can anticipate hayrides, drinking fresh pressed cider (or purchasing it to take home), and trying out their corn maze for just $5.
 Such a great little cider mill to take the whole family!
-There donuts are absolutely to-die-for, made fresh on site just like the cider.
+Their donuts are absolutely to die for, made fresh on-site just like the cider.
 But don’t take my word for it, make time to try them for yourself.
 It shouldn’t be too hard as they are a quick stop on US-31 just north of Alanson.

 Bill’s Farm Market – Petoskey